edvisor-io/docs.edvisor.io/source/includes/_b2c.md

 ### Optional phone number usage

 The search app can be configured to make the phone number input optional when capturing the student information.
 If the flag `requirePhoneNumber` is set to false we can also capture information on whether the student would like to be contacted by phone.
 In order to do so, the agency must configure a custom property to capture the student's preference.
 In the Edvisor app, under the settings for offices, a new custom property must be added with the following key: `contact-by-phone`.
 The field must be a dropdown with possible values of `Yes` and `No` (ensure case matches).
 With this setup, when the student gets to the final step of submitting the quote, there will be an additional checkbox prompting them on their preference on whether they would like to be contacted by phone.
 If they tick the box then the input for the phone number will appear.

+### Optional custom agreements

+The app can also be configured to present custom agreements to the user.
+There are two steps required to use custom agreements:

+1. Create custom properties through the Edvisor App
+2. Add an `agreements` attribute to the app configuration containing `agreement objects` with IDs corresponding to the newly created custom properties.

+Agreement objects have three attributes:

+- `label`:  defines the text that will appear next to the agreement checkbox
+- `required`: determines whether or not the quote process can be completed without checking the agreement checkbox
+- `customPropertyFieldId`: is the customPropertyFieldId of the custom property created through the Edvisor app to support the custom agreement

+For example, to add two custom agreements to the app, you would first create custom properties with ids of `'promotion'` and `'new-terms'`.
+The custom properties must be of type `dropdown`, and have values `Yes` and `No`.
+Next you would add an agreements object to the app configuration as shown in the example to the right.

 ---